mpv-easy/mpv-easy/mpv-easy-react/install.md

 You can download and install mpv player from the official website https://mpv.io/installation/ or https://github.com/mpv-easy/install

-If you are a Windows user, you can download `mpy-easy-windows-full.zip` from [stable](https://github.com/mpv-easy/mpv-easy/releases/latest) or [nightly](https://github.com/mpv-easy/mpv-easy/actions?query=event%3Aschedule) directly
+If you are a Windows user, you can download `mpv-easy-windows-full.zip` from [stable](https://github.com/mpv-easy/mpv-easy/releases/latest) or [nightly](https://github.com/mpv-easy/mpv-easy/actions?query=event%3Aschedule) directly

 ## install script

-Download the latest release script for your platform(eg: mpy-easy-windows.zip) and extract all to the mpv scripts directory, for example:
+Download the latest release script for your platform(eg: mpv-easy-windows.zip) and extract all to the mpv scripts directory, for example:

 ```txt
 portable_config